stellaris-mods/autonomous-assembler/README.md

 **Research Expansion Card**

-* Expansion Slot 1: Scans all planetary objects inside our space for Special Resources, and then any colonized system for any orbital research deposits, and finally any high\-yielding (2\+) research deposits inside our borders \- and constructs a Research Station at the location, if needed\.
+* Expansion Slot 1: Scans all planetary objects inside our borders for Special Resources, or any high\-yielding (2\+) research deposits inside our borders \- and constructs a Research Station at the location, if needed\.
 * Expansion Slot 2: Constructs a Research Station at any orbital deposit that can benefit us\.

 **Mineral Expansion Card**

-* Expansion Slot 1: Finds any orbital mineral deposit in colonized systems, any high\-yielding deposit inside our borders, or any minable special resource, and creates a Mining Station there if needed\.
+* Expansion Slot 1: Finds any high\-yielding Mineral deposit inside our borders, or any minable special resource, and creates a Mining Station there if needed\.
 * Expansion Slot 2: Constructs a Mining Station at any orbital mineral deposit that can benefit us\.

 **Energy Expansion Card**

-* Expansion Slot 1: Finds any orbital energy deposit in colonized systems, any high\-yielding deposit inside our borders, or any minable special resource, and creates a Mining Station there if needed\.
+* Expansion Slot 1: Finds any high\-yielding Energy deposit inside our borders, or any minable special resource, and creates a Mining Station there if needed\.
 * Expansion Slot 2: Constructs a Mining Station at any orbital energy deposit that can benefit us\.